sahilnale/Learnify/README.md

 ## Current Progress

 - **Frontend Development**:
-  - Dashboard, Learn, Progress, Profile, and To-Do pages are linked and under development.
+  - Static Dashboard, Learn, Progress, Profile, and To-Do pages are linked
-  - Cards for subjects and learning tasks are dynamically synced with the backend.

-- **Backend Development**:
-  - API endpoints are set up for user authentication, learning plan generation, and progress tracking.
-  - Integration with OpenAI API to generate custom learning plans.

 ## Installation and Setup

-To run this project locally, follow these steps:
+To run this project locally in the future, follow these steps:

 ### Backend (Django)